 Types of Salmon

-- Coho Salmon: Coho has a medium-fat content and a milder flavor, offering a nice balance of taste and texture.
+- Coho Salmon: Coho has a medium amount of fat and a softer flavor, so it’s a good balance.

 Fresh vs. Frozen Salmon